sethjuarez/vision/README.md

 Ok, maybe not.
 Instead let's train the model we created.

 1. Go to https://www.customvision.ai/projects and log-in with the same credentials you used to access the portal.
+   (NOTE: If you see an error message of the form "API keys are not ready for use", try signing out of customvision.ai and then signing back in.)

 2. Open the "Seer" project